 We believe cash generated from commercial sales, our current cash and cash equivalents, and interest income we earn on these balances will be sufficient to meet our anticipated operating cash requirements for at least the next 12 months.
 In the future, we expect our operating and capital expenditures to increase as we increase headcount, expand our sales and marketing activities and grow our customer base.
-Our estimates of the period of time through which our financial resources will be adequate to support our operations and the costs to support research and development and our sales and marketing activities are forward-looking statements and involve risks and uncertainties and actual results could vary materially and negatively as a result of a number of factors, including the factors discussed in Item 1A, "Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2019.
+Our estimates of the period of time through which our financial resources will be adequate to support our operations and the costs to support research and development and our sales and marketing activities are forward-looking statements and involve risks and uncertainties and actual results could vary materially and negatively as a result of a number of factors, including the factors discussed in Item 1A, "Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2019 as updated by "Part II, Item 1A, Risk Factors" of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2020.
 We have based our estimates on assumptions that may prove to be wrong and we could utilize our available capital resources sooner than we currently expect.
 Our future funding requirements will depend on many factors, including:

-- · market acceptance of our products, including our SP-X and HD-X instruments; - the cost and timing of establishing additional sales, marketing and distribution capabilities; - the cost of our research and development activities; - · our ability to enter into collaborations in the future, and the success of any such collaborations; - the cost and timing of potential regulatory clearances or approvals that may be required in the future for our products: - the effects of the COVID-19 pandemic; and - the effect of competing technological and market developments.
+- market acceptance of our products, including our SP-X and HD-X instruments; - the cost and timing of establishing additional sales, marketing and distribution capabilities; - the cost of our research and development activities; - our ability to enter into collaborations in the future, and the success of any such collaborations; - the cost and timing of potential regulatory clearances or approvals that may be required in the future for our products; - the effects of the COVID-19 pandemic; and - the effect of competing technological and market developments.